Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 - Resting time helps firm up the mixture and prevents the patties from falling apart during baking.

-- You can substitute kale with spinach, Swiss chard, or grated courgette.
+- You can substitute kale with spinach, Swiss chard, or grated zucchini (don’t forget to squeeze the moisture from the zucchini).

 - Replace lactose-free cheese with a vegan alternative or nutritional yeast for a dairy-free version.